 (Statement for Sculptural / Ceramic artworks)

 The irrational moments of the everyday thoroughly interest me.
 I find myself wondering what the underlying nature of our perception truly is.
 Merging psychological biases with societal ethic structures reveals the inner workings and processes of the subconscious.
-Through recognizable imagery that discusses self-deprecation and loathing, anxiety, insecurities, fear, paranoia, and alienation I question the moral and sociopathic assumptions of society.
+Through recognizable imagery that discusses self-deprecation and loathing, anxiety, insecurities, fear, paranoia, and alienation I question the moral and socially isolated assumptions of society.
 It is this absurd reality that I want to fully understand.

 (Statement for Postcards I'll Never Send: PINS)